US lists Houthis as terrorists, rebels hit another US-operated ship

 "The naval forces will not hesitate to target all sources of threat in the Red and Arabian sea within the legitimate right to defend Yemen and to continue supporting the oppressed Palestinian people," the group's military spokesperson Yahya Sarea said in a statement.

-On Jan 15, Houthi forces struck the US-owned and operated dry bulk ship Gibraltar Eagle with an anti-ship ballistic missile.
+On Monday, Houthi forces struck the U.S.-owned and operated dry bulk ship Gibraltar Eagle with an anti-ship ballistic missile.
 There were no reports of injuries or significant damage.

 A Houthi spokesman told Reuters that attacks on ships heading to Israel would continue and the designation would not affect its position.